 The policy is based on a clear framework for prioritising applicants based on housing need and the reasonable preference criteria set out in legislation and aims to provide affordable, quality housing for people in need.
-The Council's Housing Allocation Policy will be reviewed during 2019.
+The Council's Housing Allocation Policy is currently being reviewed.